 Rake, weed and tidy paths to give the garden an instant ‘pick me up’.

-Keep a very watchful eye out for Box Blight, as it is most prevalent now and in spring.
+Keep a very watchful eye out for Box Blight if the weather turns mild, it is most prevalent now and in the autumn.

 Grub out any brambles or perennial weeds that may have sneaked into the garden whilst your back was turned during the busy summer months.

-Check and clear gutters and drainage channels to avoid blockages and flood damage to the garden and buildings.
+Check and clear gutters and drainage channels to avoid blockages and flood damage during periods of heavy rain.

-Make lists, source and order any additional trees and shrubs that you may wish to plant soon or early next spring.
+Make lists, source and order any additional trees, shrubs, hedging and perennials that you may wish to plant this spring.

-Remove fallen leaves and debris from turf and meadow areas to prevent damage to the sward.
+Remove fallen leaves and debris from turf and meadow areas to prevent damage to and enrichment of sward.